RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 Follow these easy steps to analyze and identify classes in Ghidra.

 ## Step 1: Identify C++ Instance creation logic
-In the video the instructor show this code:
+In the video the instructor show this code in the decompile window:
 ```cpp
 ppcVar1 = operator.new(0x14);
 FUN_000111f4(ppcVar1);